dallaskle/dallaskle/README.md

 ### Hi there 👋

+I'm a full stack software engineer specializing in React, React Native (Expo), Java, and AWS, that enjoys tackling challenging problems.

+- 🌱 Currently enrolled in BloomTech's Backend Program, which was jointly developed with Amazon
+- 🏈 Co-founder of SimBull.com - The Sports Market for Sports, where thousands of people have traded sports teams like stocks
+- 📚 Finance knowledge from a Master's Degree in Finance from Aarhus University
+- 🪙 Curious about cryptocurrencies and dApps
+- 🚝 Building a Personal Tracking App at Melirate.com
+- 🏃 Fun Fact: Ran marathons in Iowa, Denmark, and Spain
+- 📫 Reach me by email: dallasjklein@gmail.com

 <!--
 **dallaskle/dallaskle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.